jbowyers/chartinator/README.md

 * 'datetime'
 * 'timeofday'

-or a data-role attribute:
+or a 'data-role' attribute with one of the following  values:

 * 'tooltip'
 * 'annotation'

 The caption element's text will be used as a title for the chart by default

-You can also use data extracted from an HTML table and add and replace data with data contained in js data arrays.
+You can also restructure the data extracted from an HTML table by adding and replace data with data contained in js data arrays.
 For example you can add column headers, columns of data and rows of data.
 You can also remove and replace headers and columns and transpose data.